About the Creative Communities Scheme

 - School-based projects that are outside of the school’s normal activities and provide opportunities for community participation or benefits to the wider community are also eligible.

-We administer the funding based on decisions made by a Coromandel Arts and Creative Industries Advisory Board (Assessment committee) made up of representatives from across the Thames-Coromandel District.
+We administer the funding based on decisions made by a Coromandel Arts and Creative Industries Advisory Board (Assessment Panel) made up of representatives from across the Thames-Coromandel District.

 The He Mana Toi Moehau Trust/Creative Coromandel is responsible for advancing the Coromandel Arts and Creative Industries Strategy, including supporting the priorities from action plans between tangata whenua, arts communities and community boards, and leveraging funding from local, regional and national sources.
 The He Mana Toi Moehau Trust/Creative Coromandel has the role of establishing an assessment committee and distributing funding from Creative New Zealand under the Creative Communities Scheme.